 - What training are the staff supporting children and young people with SEND have had or are having?

-School has two qualified teachers who are the Special Educational Needs Coordinators (SENCOs).
-The SENCos have undertaken initial SENCO training provided by the Local Authority and are experienced in teaching children with SEN, enabling them to provide support to other teachers and develop SEND practice across the school.
-The SENCO will also be undertaking the SENCO Award accredited by Manchester Metropolitan University.
+The academy has two qualified teachers who are the Special Educational Needs Coordinators (SENCOs).
+The SENCOs have undertaken initial SENCo training provided by the Local Authority and are experienced in teaching children with SEND, enabling them to provide support to other teachers and develop SEND practice across the academy.
+The SENCo will also be undertaking the SENCO Award accredited by Manchester Metropolitan University.

 Based on the needs of the children at Sandon, identified staff members have received professional training to enable them to support children with additional physical and medical needs such as diabetes and allergies.
 We also invite a nurse into school to help write care plans for individual medical needs.

-We have trained staff in specific speech and language programs and screenings and staff have been to observe speech and language therapists in clinic to ensure that we can mirror best practise.
-Staff have also received professional training in the area of Children’s Mental Health and attachment due to the increased prominence of this area of need within our local and wider community.
-The SENCO has also undertaken additional Mental Health training alongside CAMHS professionals to ensure that we have an up to date understanding of the services available in the local area to support mental health in school as well as additional training in emotional literacy, supporting children for whom English is and additional language and occupational therapy training to enable them to make referrals directly.
+We have trained staff in specific communication and interaction programs and screenings and staff have been to observe speech and language therapists in clinic to ensure that we can mirror best practise.
+Staff have also received professional training in the area of children’s mental health and attachment due to the increased prominence of this area of need within our local and wider community.
+The SENCO has also undertaken additional Mental Health training alongside CAMHS professionals to ensure that we have an up to date understanding of the services available in the local area to support mental health as well as additional training in emotional literacy, supporting children for whom English is and additional language and occupational therapy training to enable the SENCO to make referrals directly.

 - How will my child/young person be included in activities outside this classroom including school trips?

-We are a fully inclusive school and children join in with all activities/ trips with reasonable adjustments in place to support their needs.
-For example, this might mean that an additional member of staff might attend the trip to specifically support the child with SEN or an additional resource might need to be taken or purchased.
+We are a fully inclusive academy and children join in with all activities/ trips with reasonable adjustments in place to support their needs.
+For example, this might mean that an additional member of staff might attend the trip to specifically support the child with a SEND or an additional resource might need to be taken or purchased.

-The school uses robust risk assessments to determine if activities are safe enough for all children to attend.
+The academy uses robust risk assessments to determine if activities are safe enough for all children to attend.

 - How accessible is the environment?

-School is not fully accessible to wheelchairs at present but the school has an accessibility policy and plan which outlines the next steps that the school is taking to make the school more accessible for wheel chair users.
-This can be found on the school's website.
-All new building additions and updates to the school have disabled access.
-All children with a physical disability will also have a Personal Emergency Evacuation Plan (PEEP) completed to ensure that the school environment can meet their needs and ensure their safety.
+The academy is not fully accessible to wheelchairs at present but the academy has an accessibility policy and plan which outlines the next steps that the academy is taking to make it more accessible for wheel chair users.
+This can be found on the academy's website.
+All new building additions and updates to the academy have disabled access.
+All children with a physical disability will also have a Personal Emergency Evacuation Plan (PEEP) completed to ensure that the academy environment can meet their needs and ensure their safety.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-School will arrange additional transition meetings and sessions with high schools or a change of school for pupils with Special Educational Needs.
-Information regarding individual children’s needs will be passed onto new class teachers and a meeting will be held in school to discuss the support and interventions that are in place with parents and children being included in the process from start to end.
+The academy will arrange additional transition meetings and sessions with high schools or a change of school for pupils with a SEND.
+Information regarding individual children’s needs will be passed onto new class teachers and a meeting will be held to discuss the support and interventions that are in place with parents and children being included in the process from start to end.

-All children are prepared for the next stages of education regardless of additional needs through the use of the school’s bespoke facilities such as the forest schools, gardens and kitchen.
+All children are prepared for the next stages of education regardless of additional needs through the use of the academy's bespoke facilities such as the forest schools, gardens and kitchen.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

 Support staff are allocated to need not just to match classes.
 If there are several children in a class with high need then more support staff will be allocated to that class.
 Class arrangements are fluid to change with the needs of the children.
 Advice on the best provision for pupils is sought from agencies involved and parents.
-Resources can then be purchased if needed from the school’s Special Educational Needs Budget.
+Resources can then be allocated and additional resources purchased if needed from the academy's special educational needs and disabilities budget.

 - How is the decision made about what type and how much support my child/young person will receive?

-The school uses a graduated approach to supporting children with SEN. In most cases school will use up to15 hours of support to try and meet the needs of pupils.
-Sometimes, there may be times when 15 hours of support is not enough, at this point school will seek advice from outside agencies such as an Educational Psychologist.
+The academy uses a graduated approach to supporting children with a SEND.
+In most cases, the academy will use up to 15 hours of support to try and meet the needs of pupils.
+Sometimes, there may be times when 15 hours of support is not enough, at this point the academy will seek advice from outside agencies such as an Educational Psychologist.
 This may then result in application for an Education, Health and Care (EHC) Plan.

 - How will our child and young person be involved in the decisions about their learning?

-The school uses pupil passports to map out the additional support each child will receive.
+The academy uses pupil passports to map out the additional support each child will receive.
 The support is put in place after consultation with parents and outside agencies.
-The pupil passport is then written by the class teacher and the child with SEN. The Pupil passport is child centered and given a theme which is chosen by the child.
+The pupil passport is then written by the class teacher and the child with a SEND.
+The pupil passport is child centered and given a theme which is chosen by the child.
 The passport covers a range of sections all focused around the child.
 It looks at the child's strengths, sets SMART targets and most importantly identifies how they want to be supported by the class teacher.
-By asking these questions, school is able to equip staff with a full understanding of that child.
+By asking these questions, the academy is able to equip staff with a full understanding of that child.
 This allows them to provide a personalised curriculum for the child which is focused around the child’s interests.

 - How will we be involved in the decisions about the learning of our children and young people?

-School understands that parents and carers know their child best.
-Your views and expert knowledge of your child are vital in ensuring that the right provision is provided for the pupil.
-School will meet with you at least once per term to gather your views and share how school is meeting the needs of your child.
-If at any point you would like to talk to somebody about your child or raise concerns, the school has an open door policy where staff and senior leaders are out on the yard at the beginning and end of the day.
+The academy understands that parents and carers know their child best.
+Their views and expert knowledge of their child are vital in ensuring that the right provision is provided for the pupil.
+The academy will meet with parents at least once per term to gather their views and share how the academy is meeting the needs of their child.
+If at any point parents would like to talk to somebody about their child or raise concerns, the academy has an open door policy where staff and senior leaders are out on the yard at the beginning and end of the day.

 - How are parents involved in the setting?
 How can I be involved?

-School encourages parents to keep strong links between school and home.
+The academy encourages parents to maintain strong communication links.
 Parents will be expected to complete additional home learning to support the needs of the child fully.

 - What do I I do if I want to make a complaint?

-Sandon Primary Academy strives to meet the needs of all pupils with Special Educational Needs but there may be a time when you think that this is not the case.
+Sandon Primary Academy strives to meet the needs of all pupils with a SEND but there may be a time when you think that this is not the case.
 If you would like to complain about the support of your child, there are several ways you can do this depending on the severity of the complaint.
-You can make an appointment with a member of the school’s Senior Leadership Team by calling the school office on 01782 319097.
+You can make an appointment with a member of the academy's Senior Leadership Team by calling the school office on 01782 319097.